dbashyal/Tips-And-Tricks/README.md

 // push to remote
 $ git push origin <name_of_your_new_branch>

-// delete branch
+// delete local branch
-$ git branch -d <name_of_your_new_branch>
+$ git branch -D <name_of_your_branch>

+// delete remote branch
+$ git push origin :<name_of_your_branch>
 ```

 ###git prune:
 This will delete all remote branches that do not exist locally.
+To delete selected branch from remote use above code.
 ```
 $ git push --prune origin